The best pillow for neck and back pain depends on your body and how you sleep.

 Side sleeping is a good option.
 The spine can stay in neutral alignment with the head well supported and a pillow potentially between the knees.
 A sagging mattress will exaggerate the curves not support them.

 MAKE THE RIGHT INVESTMENT

-Everyone wants a good nights sleep.
-But sleep, like any other prolonged posture can be even more challenging if you have other issues like shoulder pain, knee pain or even sleep apnea.
-There are many things to consider when making pillow, bed and sleep recommendation.
+Everyone wants a good night’s sleep.
+But sleep, like any other prolonged posture, can be even more challenging if you have other issues like shoulder pain, knee pain or even sleep apnea.
+There are many things to consider when making pillow, bed, and sleep recommendations.
 Resolution may demand a creative sleeping evaluation and plan.
 Pillows and beds don’t come cheap so knowing the particular issues of your body may help you make a better investment.
 Consider some of these ideas as you consider what might be right for you.